pensando/pypi/src_dss/pensando_dss/docs/SecurityV1Api.md

     # Create an instance of the API class
     api_instance = security_v1_api.SecurityV1Api(api_client)
     o_tenant = "O.Tenant_example" # str |
-    o_name = "O.Name_example" # str |
     t_kind = "T.kind_example" # str | Kind represents the type of the API object. (optional)
-    t_api_version = "T.api-version_example" # str | APIVersion defines the version of the API object.
-This can only be set by the server. (optional) meta_namespace = "meta.namespace_example" # str | Namespace of the object, for scoped objects.
-Must start and end with alpha numeric and can have alphanumeric, -, _, .
-Length of string should be between 2 and 64. (optional) meta_generation_id = "meta.generation-id_example" # str | GenerationID is the generation Id for the object.
-This is incremented anytime there is an update to the user intent, including Spec update and any update to ObjectMeta.
-System generated and updated, not updatable by user. (optional) meta_resource_version = "meta.resource-version_example" # str | Resource version in the object store.
-This is updated anytime there is any change to the object.
-System generated and updated, not updatable by user. (optional) meta_uuid = "meta.uuid_example" # str | UUID is the unique identifier for the object.
-This is generated on creation of the object.
-System generated, not updatable by user. (optional) meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
-System generated and updated, not updatable by user. (optional) meta_mod_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | ModTime is the Last Modification time of the object.
-System generated and updated, not updatable by user. (optional) meta_self_link = "meta.self-link_example" # str | SelfLink is a link for accessing this object.
-When the object is served from the API-GW it is the URI path.
-Example: - \"/v1/tenants/tenants/tenant2\" System generated and updated, not updatable by user. (optional) spec_timeout = "spec.timeout_example" # str | Timeout specifies for how long the connection be kept before removing the flow entry, specified in string as '200s', '5m', etc. Should be a valid time duration. (optional) alg_type = "alg.type_example" # str |  (optional) icmp_type = "icmp.type_example" # str | ICMP Type. (optional) icmp_code = "icmp.code_example" # str | ICMP Code is sub-command for a given ICMP Type. (optional) dns_drop_multi_question_packets = True # bool | Drop packet if number of questions is more than one. (optional) dns_drop_large_domain_name_packets = True # bool | Drop if domain name size is > 255 bytes. (optional) dns_drop_long_label_packets = True # bool | Drop if label length is 64 bytes or higher. (optional) dns_max_message_length = 1 # int | Maximum message length, default value is 512, maximum specified user value is 8129. (optional) dns_query_response_timeout = "dns.query-response-timeout_example" # str | Timeout for DNS Query, default 60s.
-Should be a valid time duration. (optional) ftp_allow_mismatch_ip_address = True # bool | Allow Mismatch IP Address in the payload compared to what is present in the IP header. (optional) status_attached_policies = [
+    meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
+System generated and updated, not updatable by user. (optional) alg_type = "alg.type_example" # str |  (optional)
+    status_attached_policies = [
         "status.attached-policies_example",
     ] # [str] | List of security group policies attached to the app. (optional)